Kirk and Uhura's kiss

 William Shatner as James T. Kirk and Nichelle Nichols as Lt.
 Uhura in the November 22, 1968 Star Trek episode, "Plato's Stepchildren."

-In the episode of Star Trek: The Original Series titled "Plato's Stepchildren", season 3 episode 10, first broadcast November 22, 1968, Uhura (played by Afro-American actress Nichelle Nichols) and Captain Kirk (played by white actor William Shatner) kiss.
+In the episode of Star Trek: The Original Series titled "Plato's Stepchildren", season 3 episode 10, first broadcast November 22, 1968, Uhura (played by Black American actress Nichelle Nichols) and Captain Kirk (played by white actor William Shatner) kiss.
 The episode is often cited—incorrectly—as the first interracial kiss on television.
-It was, however, the first instance in which a kiss between a black person and a white person on U.S. television was scripted, as an earlier kiss on Movin' with Nancy was unscripted.
+It was, however, the first instance in which a kiss between a black person and a white person on a regular U.S. television show was scripted, as an earlier kiss on Movin' with Nancy was unscripted.
 The episode aired one year after the U.S. Supreme Court struck down nationwide laws prohibiting interracial marriage.